moq-wg/moq-transport/draft-lcurley-warp.md

 Media objects are encoded using a specified container ({{containers}}).

+Media objects may be encrypted end-to-end, with the decrypted content only accessible to authorized receivers, but not to relays.
+This confers an "atomic" property to objects, as dropping any part of an encrypted object would prevent decryption of the whole object.

 ## Delivery Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
 As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.